Basil Copper: Honours

-Copper has received many honours in recent years.
-In 1979, the Mark Twain Society of America elected him a Knight of Mark Twain for his outstanding "contribution to modern fiction", while the Praed Street Irregulars have twice honoured him for his work on the Solar Pons series.
-He has been a member of the Crime Writer's Association for over thirty years, serving as chairman in 1981/82 and on its committee for a total of seven years.
+Copper received many honours over the years.
+In 1979, the Mark Twain Society of America elected him a Knight of Mark Twain for his outstanding "contribution to modern fiction", while the Praed Street Irregulars twice honoured him for his work on the Solar Pons series.
+He was a member of the Crime Writers' Association for over thirty years, serving as chairman in 1981/82 and on its committee for a total of seven years.
 At the 2010 World Horror Convention in Brighton, he was awarded the first WHC Lifetime Achievement Award.